ShaliniNayan/Learning_HTML/README.md

 sup> - SuperScript  means the text between the code will move little up from original place 10<sup>2</sup> (Used in Chemistry formula or Mathematics generally).
-HTML COMMENT - Opening Tag <!-- ALL THE CODE BETWEEN THIS LINE  OR BELOW IS THIS ARE NOT SEEN IN WEB PAGE.--> Closing tag. style and color - We can put color  in html by using <style="color:blue; background-color: red;"> in whcichever part we like to wish.
+HTML COMMENT - Opening Tag <!-- ALL THE CODE BETWEEN THIS LINE  OR BELOW IS THIS ARE NOT SEEN IN WEB PAGE.--> Closing tag. style and color - We can put color  in html by using <style="color:blue; background-color: red;"> in whcichever part we like to wish. header - Header tag come inside tag and it's work like heade of the Page <header></header> - Opening and Closing tag. nav - Navigation tag is pages which link in website like Home, Career, About Us, Contact etc. <nav></nav> - Opening and Closing tag.